The Dynamic Objects page holds many tools for examining aggregated data on key objects in your Scene.

 The 3D view has the same controls as Scene Viewer - left mouse button to rotate, right mouse button to pan.
 There are controls above the 3D view to view aggregated Gaze and Fixation data on the Dynamic Object.
 This can be viewed either as a Heatmap or Cubes.

 In the 3D view there is a button to display the Bounding Box of the Dynamic Object Mesh (in green) and the Bounding Box of recorded Gaze Points (in purple).
+There is also a screenshot button for capturing the dynamic object displayed.

 At the bottom of the Dynamic Object Details page is a list of aggregated metrics from all the Session this has appeared in.
 All Metrics on this page have a tooltip to describe how the value was calculated.